+- 1. What is meant by productive stress?

-- 2. Name the syndrome referred to by Selyle - 3.
-What happens in the counter shock phase?
+- 2. Name the syndrome referred to by Selyle

+- 3. What happens in the counter shock phase?

+- 4. Define the stage of exhaustion.

 4.4 CAUSES OF STRESS AND CONFLICT IN INDIVIDUALS AND SOCIETY